Sltan and Gebregiorgis

 Ethiopian immigrants helping build an American Dream for their children.Read More

 Twin Cities Habitat homeownership is really a partnership.
-Families must demonstrate need, qualify financially, be willing to do “sweat equity” as Habitat volunteers and complete homeownership training courses.
+Families must demonstrate need, qualify financially, be willing to do “sweat equity” as Habitat volunteers, and complete homeownership training courses.
 In exchange, families have the opportunity to buy a safe, decent Habitat home with an affordable mortgage payment.
-The first step to Habitat homeownership is figuring out if you meet the eligibility requirements.

 Are you and your family ready, willing, and able to:

 If you answered ”yes” to all of these questions, you may be ready to become a homeowner.

 If you answered ”no” to any of these questions, you may not be ready to be a homeowner at this time.
 That’s okay!
 It’s better to know you will not be happy as a homeowner before you own a home.

 NOTE: When you purchase a home through Twin Cities Habitat for Humanity, Habitat becomes your mortgage company, not your landlord.
 The house and any problems or damage that occurs after move-in are the homebuyer’s responsibility.

 |Family Size||Minimum Monthly Gross Income||Maximum Monthly Gross Income||Minimum Yearly Gross Income||Maximum Yearly Gross Income|

 If you think you meet the eligibility requirements to buy a Twin Cities Habitat home, the first step is to attend a Homeownership Exploration Session.
 These are held monthly.
 You’ll learn about homeownership basics and the Twin Cities Habitat process.
 At the session you’ll complete an eligibility questionnaire.
 To sign up for a session, call 651-207-1700 and press “0” or “1.”